 Total investment related gains (losses), net declined by \$248.1 million in 2011 and improved by \$177.9 million in 2010.
-The decline in 2011 was primarily due to unfavorable changes in the value of embedded derivatives associated with reinsurance treaties written on a mode or funds withheld basis of \$247.5 million, unfavorable changes in the embedded derivatives related to guaranteed minimum living benefits of \$195.4 million, partially offset by an increase in net hedging gains related to the liabilities associated with guaranteed minimum living benefits of \$173.6 million.
-The improvement in 2010 is primarily due to an increase in net hedging gains related to the liabilities associated with guaranteed minimum living benefits of \$246.5 million, favorable changes in the value of embedded derivatives associated with reinsurance treaties written on a mode or funds withheld basis of \$81.9 million, a decrease in investment impairments on fixed maturity and equity securities of \$82.9 million, largely offset by unfavorable changes in the Notes to Consolidated Financial Statements for additional information on investment related gains (losses), net and derivatives.
+The decline in 2011 was primarily due to unfavorable changes in the value of embedded derivatives associated with reinsurance treaties written on a modeo or funds withheld basis of \$247.5 million, unfavorable changes in the embedded derivatives related to guaranteed minimum living benefits of \$195.4 million, partially offset by an increase in net hedging gains related to the liabilities associated with guaranteed minimum living benefits of \$173.6 million.
+The improvement in 2010 is primarily due to an increase in net hedging gains related to the liabilities associated with guaranteed minimum living benefits of \$246.5 million, favorable changes in the value of embedded derivatives associated with reinsurance treaties written on a modeo or funds withheld basis of \$81.9 million, a decrease in investment impairments on fixed maturity and equity securities of \$82.9 million, largely offset by unfavorable changes in the embedded derivatives related to guaranteed minimum living benefits of \$281.5 million.
+See Note 4 - "Investments" and Note 5 - "Derivative Instruments" in the Notes to Consolidated Financial Statements for additional information on investment related gains (losses), net and derivatives.
 Investment income and investment related gains and losses are allocated to the operating segments based upon average assets and related capital levels deemed appropriate to support segment operations.